 We are immensely proud of our children and the things they do in school.
 But our children want to 'be more'!
 We are thrilled to receive emails all the time from proud parents and relatives who want to share how our children have displayed our school values at home and in the community...from baking cookies for the homeless, to buying food for local foodbanks to raising money for charity through fundraisers, to looking after elderly relatives.
 And they want to do more!
 That's why we've given them opportunities to show how they can make a difference and to see the impact that they can have on the wider community, the UK and the world!

-Our children have been showing how amazing they are during the period of school closure and we have put together some of the things that they have been doing in our 'Being More' Newsletters:
+Our children showed how amazing they are during the period of school closure and we have put together some of the things that they had been doing in our 'Being More' Newsletters:

 Being More Newsletters

 Supporting others - our school, class and year group charities!